RmbRT/netlib/README.md

 	cmake .

 This generates project / make files (depending on your machine configuration).
 Use these to compile the library.
+It also downloads any dependencies and creates an include directory that can be used to import netlib into other projects.

 ## Documentation